Speaker Login

 Member since 07/2009

-Natalie Wickham is the oldest of six children, and was homeschooled from fourth grade through college.
+Natalie (Wickham) Weber is the oldest of six children, and was homeschooled from fourth grade through college.
 She has assisted in homeschooling some of her younger siblings, and is an Independent Music Teacher who loves developing creative ways to help her students acquire real knowledge and understanding.
 Natalie has a passion for equipping and challenging upcoming generations of homeschoolers to be godly leaders in the world.
 This passion led her, along with a group of fellow homeschool graduates, to found the Adventures in Character children’s program.
 This same passion inspired her to develop a Drama and Public Speaking course, which she has offered to high school students.
-She is the author of the book, Pajama School – stories from the life of a homeschool graduate, and producer of the CD, Journey to Self Publishing - 12 steps to successfully publish your book.
-Feel free to visit her at http://pajamaschool.com to find additional homeschooling-related articles and resources.
+She is the author of the book, Pajama School – stories from the life of a homeschool graduate, co-author of the book, Born to Deliver, producer of the CD, Journey to Self Publishing - 12 steps to successfully publish your book, and developer of many music-related resources.
+Feel free to visit her at http://pajamaschool.com or http://sibropublishing.com or http://musicmattersblog.com to find additional articles and resources.

 My Mission Statement